MewsSystems/org/readme.md

 ## Contents

 This is an ongoing and never ending work in progress...
-However all the things that we publish here are **being actively used by our employees**, we have no "private" versions of that we'd use internally.
+However all the things that we publish here are **being actively used by our employees**, we have no "private" versions that we'd use internally.

 - Tech
   - [Career Framework](tech/career-framework/readme.md) - Competencies, career tracks, salaries, peformance reviews and personal development.